labosj/farflight/README.md

 Imagine you're evading blocks at high speed.

 ##Usage
 Just download and open *demo.html* in a browser, it is the minimal html code to include the game.
-Translations are in the *js/locale* folder so include what you want.
+Translations are in the *locale* folder so include what you want.

 ##Contributing
 Feel free to fork and pull requests.
 If you find a error you're welcome to fix it.
 I'm not a web compatibility enthusiast so I think there are many cross-browser issues and unhandled errors.
 Also you can contribute making new translations.
 If you have an idea of gameplay please contact me.